Favorite Running Routes and Trails

 downhill for the finish!

-I have done many modifications of this, even 5 times around
+There are many modifications of this, even 5 times around

 for a ten-miler.
 There is a porta potty and a drinking fountain